 Step 2: Use a clay pot with drainage holes.

-Clay is a more porous material, so it is typically more forgiving of excess water.
-Having a drainage hole or holes in the bottom of the pot is crucial, so that extra water has somewhere to escape to instead of pooling at the bottom and rot your roots again.
+Clay is a more porous material than plastic, so it is typically more forgiving of excess water.
+Having a drainage hole or holes in the bottom of your pot is crucial so that it doesn't pool at the bottom and rot your roots again.

 Step 4: Apply rooting powder to your cuttings to help them develop roots faster.